 The BioShock franchise is a series of first-person shooter, horror/action-adventure games published by 2K Games.
-So far there have been 2 games in the series; BioShock (2007) and Bioshock 2 (2010).
-The third game in the franchise, BioShock Infinite, saw it's release on in 2013.
+So far there have been 3 games in the series; BioShock (2007) and Bioshock 2 (2010) and BioShock Infinite (2013).
 There are plans for up to four more sequels.
 The franchise (particularly the original game) have been widely praised for their innovative story-telling, a trait many consider rare in video games.

 The BioShock franchise takes place in the 1950s and '60s in the underwater world of Rapture - a utopian city that has no government, no religion, just man.
 The city was created by a man named Andrew Ryan who was sick of the pressure and anxiety from the political, religious, and social world on the surface.
 He decided to create his own world underwater, free of any Gods or government, a place where people could achieve things for themselves rather than for the benefit of anyone else.

 In Bioshock Infinite, Rapture is traded out for the hovering city of Columbia.
 The game takes place several decades before the original game, at the turn of the 20th century.

 In BioShock, players control a man named Jack who is unfortunate enough to be in a plane crash that lands in him in the Atlantic Ocean.
 Emerging from the wreckage, Jack finds a lighthouse and enters a bathysphere that takes him into the world of Rapture.